Supposing we had a class of students, and all of them took a test. Now you want to use an

 robots == &robots[0] //array name is address of first element

-is being passed into the function, and students
+students is being passed into the function, and students is

 actually the address of the first element, a pointer is actually being passed into the